-3 Characterized and not tested on each device.
+4 This parameter is characterized and not tested on each device.
 Proper PC board layout procedures must be followed to achieve specifications.
+This data varies based on crystal manufacturer and board design.
+The crystal should be characterized by the crystal manufacturer.

-4 4 MHz crystal
+5 4 MHz crystal